andy-1au/Youtube-Data-Downloader/README.md

 * os and subprocess Python libraries for threading
 * OpenAI's Whisper speech recognition model

+>### Challenges

+>1.
+Ensuring that the correct video files were being downloaded and transcribed.
+We had to compare the list of video IDs provided to the files in the specified folder to make sure that we were transcribing the correct video files.

+>2.
+Running the application on certain NVIDIA GPU drivers, where threading was limited to only a few instances.
+We are still trying to implement a workaround to handle this limitation and ensure that the transcription process was still efficient.

+>3.
+We had to experiment with different parameters and options in the Whisper model to improve the accuracy of the transcriptions.

+>4.
+The video encoding process is limited by the system's current hardware.
+Using the default option (CPU) is usually slower, and in some cases, may not be able to encode videos at all.
+This is especially true for larger videos.
+Therefore, having a GPU is recommended for this process.

+>### Future Features

+>1. implement additional features to enhance user experience and expand the functionality of the application.
+These include developing a graphical user interface (GUI) to make the application more user-friendly and accessible to non-technical users.

+>2.
+Add support for more GPUs encoding formats, including AMD's GPU.

+>3.
+Aim to improve error handling and add more robust logging to enable users to troubleshoot any issues that arise during the video encoding process.

+>4.
+Explore the use of machine learning techniques to further improve the accuracy of the transcriptions, and to add support for more languages to make the application more widely accessible.

 ## Setting Up VSCode and Git